decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

      "x":"hSDwCYkwp1R0i33ctD73Wg2_Og0mOBr066SpjqqbTmo"
    }
    "enc": "XC20",
-   "kid": "TODO: this references the public key of the RP.
-Is this a privacy issue?"
+   "kid": "did:example:0xab#key-1"
 }
 ```

+Note that the "kid" field above denotes the DID and key of the Relying Party.
 For the encryption we use the 24 bytes nonce field in the XChaCha20
 algorithm as the Initialization Vector.
 The Authentication Tag field
 is the MAC computed by the Poly1305 function.
 It is 16 bytes long.

 The message to be encrypted is the JWT of the `id_token`, including
 header and signature.
-TODO: Are we encrypting the base64url encoding
-of the JWT?
+The JWT is encoded via base64url before encryption.

 For the final encoding of the JWE we use a variant of the JWE Compact
-Serializtion outlined in [RFC7516 Section
+Serialization outlined in [RFC7516 Section
 3.1])(https://tools.ietf.org/html/rfc7516#section-3.1).
 The structure
 of the message is as follows: